 - Impact of pre and post-nuptial agreements

-Realizing the highly personal and sensitive nature of divorce, we do everything possible to keep details confidential.
-We are committed to making sure that you understand your legal rights and that the decisions you are making are in your best interests and those of your children for today and for tomorrow.
+Realizing the highly personal and sensitive nature of divorce, we are committed to making sure that you understand your legal rights and that the decisions you make are in your best interests and those of your family for today and for tomorrow.

-Divorces can be resolved through traditional litigation, mediation, arbitration, or collaborative divorce.
+Divorces can be resolved through traditional litigation, mediation, and arbitration, as well as collaborative-style divorce proceedings.
 Our attorneys are experienced in all avenues of divorce resolution, and will guide you toward the process that is best suited to the circumstances of your case.

 Publications & Alerts